Foundation and Board

 Angelo Gnaedinger, President

-Angelo Gnaedinger, lawyer and currently OSCE Special Ambassador for the Southern Caucuses, worked previously for the NGO Centre for Humanitarian Dialogue in the area political mediation.
+Angelo Gnaedinger, lawyer and former OSCE Special Ambassador for the Southern Caucuses, worked previously for the NGO Centre for Humanitarian Dialogue in the area political mediation.
 Until 2010 he worked for the International Committee of the Red Cross, his last position as Director General.
 Prior to that he worked in the Middle East and Africa, where he experienced the armed conflicts of the last decades first hand and learnt the challenges of modern management.
 Originally, Angelo Gnaedinger completed a law degree, was admitted to the Bar and worked for several years as a coroner.

 Employees’ personal and professional qualities are decisive assets in humanitarian and development organisations.
 30 years of international experience has convinced me of this.
 Now I want to contribute this knowledge as a member of the cinfo Foundation, so that these assets are fostered over the long-term and personnel posted abroad can optimise their competencies.